Establishing family routines to build executive function

 In addition, once the strategy is proven feasible and effective, team members will have access to thousands of children and families collectively for larger-scale testing, and connections to Head Start and Early Head Start would allow for further scale up beyond the current partners.
 By simultaneously testing the intervention in two countries, momentum can be built for international exposure and uptake.

-Ready4Routines was created by a collaboration including Acelero Learning, Inc., Westside Infant Network (WIN), CUPS, the Institute of Child Development, University of Minnesota, Children's Services of Palm Beach County, Rose F. Kennedy Center Children's Evaluation and Rehabilitation Center at Montefiore, and Frontiers of Innovation.
+Ready4Routines was created by a collaboration including Acelero Learning, Inc., Westside Infant-Family Network (WIN), CUPS, the Institute of Child Development, University of Minnesota, Children's Services of Palm Beach County, Rose F. Kennedy Center Children's Evaluation and Rehabilitation Center at Montefiore, and Frontiers of Innovation.